1 out of 4 women and 1 out of 7 men experience domestic abuse.

 - Incentives for teen and tween “Tucson Zine” writers;

 - Transportation costs ($0.55/mile)

 - Education, advocacy, and outreach costs of one or more of our Projects

 - **Click here to see our public financial report**

 You may also schedule a Tucson Quilt Project team building activity for you and your colleagues!

 Thank you! ❤ Felicia

-For a complete list of projects, designed to end systemic domestic violence, through a comprehensive approach that reaches our diverse community, please visit www.feliciachew.com/projects
+For a complete list of projects, designed to help end systemic domestic abuse, through a comprehensive approach that reaches our diverse community, please visit www.feliciachew.com/projects